sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Then the GM and player come up with a name for this kind of shield together, using the same rules as the Armour name-creation above.

+The fictional description of the "shield" has mechanical consequences.
+For example, the edge of steel shield could reasonably be used to attack a foe, so Mix It Up would do 1d4 attack power.
+But a character with only leather bracers their wrists would be "unarmed", doing just 1d2 attack power.

 ### Magic Items

 Deckahedron World supports stories involving magic.
 To avoid presuming too